markyoder/wasp_clone/wasphive/README.md

         line:16 column:21 - Validation Error: three/value value "7" also exists at "two/value" on line:11 column:13

         line:16 column:24 - Validation Error: three/value value "*" also exists at "two/value" on line:10 column:9

+ - ***TODO***: Explain in words ***WHY*** the above input ***FAILS*** validation ...

+---
+## **Input Assistance Rules Details**

+### MaxOccurs Assistance Details

+- The ***Maximum Occurrence*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
+An element can only be added up to MaxOccurs times via autocomplete.
+For example, if an element has `MaxOccurs = 1`, it can only be added once to the document.
+After is it added once, it is filtered from the autocompletion list.

+### ChildAtMostOne Assistance Details

+- The ***Child At Most One*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
+If at most one of multiple choices are allowed at any context, then as soon as one of those choices are added to the document, the others are filtered from the autocompletion list.
+For example, if an element has `ChildAtMostOne = [ choice1 choice2 choice3]`, and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.

+### ChildExactlyOne Assistance Details

+- The ***Child Exactly One*** rule is used by the NEAMS Workbench logic for filtering options as needed from the autocompletion list.
+If exactly one of multiple choices are allowed at any context, then as soon as one of those choices are added to the document, the others are filtered from the autocompletion list.
+For example, if an element has `ChildExactlyOne = [ choice1 choice2 choice3]`, and `choice2` is added, then `choice1` and `choice3` will not be available on the next autocomplete.

+### ValEnums Assistance Details

+- The ***Value Enumerations*** rule is used by the NEAMS Workbench autocompletion logic to provide a set of choices that are legal at a given context based on a static set of values supplied in the schema.
+For example, if an element has `ValEnums = [ "a" "b" "c" "d" ]`,  then those values will be provided as autocompletion options.

+### ExistsIn Assistance Details

+- The ***Exists In*** rule is used by the NEAMS Workbench autocompletion logic to provide a set of choices that are legal at a given context based on values supplied elsewhere in the input.
+For example, if an element has `ExistsIn = [ "../../some/context1" "../../some/context2" ]`, and the values `1`, `2`, `3`, and `4` exist in the input at that relative context, then those values will be provided as autocompletion options.

+### ValType Assistance Details

+- The ***Value Type*** rule is used by the NEAMS Workbench autocompletion logic to drop in a legitimate default value of the correct type for flag-values and flag-arrays if no `InputDefault` is provided in the schema.

+ - For an element with a `ValType = Int` rule, `1` will be inserted.
+ - For an element with a `ValType = Real` rule, `0.0` will be inserted.
+ - For an element with a `ValType = String` rule, `'insert-string-here'` will be inserted.

+- To override this behavior, please see [InputDefault Assistance Details](#inputdefault-assistance-details).

+### InputTmpl Assistance Details

+- The ***Input Template*** rule is used by the NEAMS Workbench to pick which ***Template File*** to use for autocompletion.
+For example, if a context has `InputTmpl = MyCustomTemplate` then a template named `MyCustomTemplate.tmpl` in the template directory provided by a NEAMS Workbench ***Grammar File*** will be used for autocompletion. ***Template Files*** and ***Grammars Files*** are beyond the scope of this document, but they can be referenced in their own documentation.

+### InputName Assistance Details

+- The ***Input Name*** rule is used by the NEAMS Workbench to override the name of the actual node that the template provided by `InputTmpl` uses for autocompletion, if desired.
+For example, if the name of an element in the input hierarchy is `something_one` (therefore the name in the schema must be the same), but a template named `MySomething.tmpl` should use the name `something_two` instead for autocompletion, then `something_one` can be overridden with  via:

+	    something_one{
+	        InputName = "something_two"
+	        InputTmpl = "MySomething"
+	    }

+### InputType Assistance Details

+- The ***Input Type*** rule is used by the NEAMS Workbench to let the template provided by `InputTmpl` for autocompletion know what type to switch on, if desired.
+If a template can handle multiple situations in different ways depending on what type it is dealing with, then Workbench will let the template know the type of the current autocompletion context is with this rule.
+For example, if there is a template named `FlagTypes.tmpl` that can handle the types `FlagValue` and `FlagArray` differently, then Workbench can let the template know it is dealing with a `FlagValue` via:

+        flag_value_node{
+            InputType = "FlagValue"
+            InputTmpl = "FlagTypes"
+        }

+- Or, Workbench can let the same template know it is dealing, instead, with a `FlagArray` via:

+	    flag_array_node{
+	        InputType = "FlagArray"
+	        InputTmple = "FlagType"
+	    }

+### InputVariants Assistance Details

+- The ***Input Variants*** rule is used by the NEAMS Workbench to provide multiple choices of autocompletion templates for a single context.
+For example, if an element has `InputVariants = [ 'simple_version' 'middle_version' 'complex_version' ]` **AND** `simple_version.tmpl`, `middle_version.tmpl,` and `complex_version.tmpl` exist in the template directory provided by application's grammar, then all three of those choices will be available at that context via autocomplete and use their associate templates.

+### InputDefault Assistance Details

+- The ***Input Default*** rule is used by the NEAMS Workbench to explicitly tell a template what value should be dropped in for flag-values and flag-arrays via `InputDefault = 'explicit_default_value'`.
+This overrides the `ValType` logic described in [ValType Assistance Details](#valtype-assistance-details).

+### Description Assistance Details

+-  The ***Input Description*** rule is just used by the NEAMS Workbench to give a short one line description in the autocompletion dropdown list via `Description = 'autocomplete dropdown description'` .
+These descriptions can be very useful to novice users unfamiliar with all of the parameters at a given context.
+These descriptions are not used by the templates for any further autocompletion logic.

 ---